Second and Third Years

 Beginning with the initial orientation month and continuing throughout the fellowship, trainees learn about clinical research through their exposure and involvement in numerous ongoing clinical trials and study protocols.
 Our physicians develop trials and participate in all major pediatric cancer and blood disorder cooperative clinical trial groups, like the Children’s Oncology Group (COG) and the Pediatric Brain Tumor Consortium (PBTC).

 During weekly teaching conferences, fellows are exposed to the presentation and interpretation of research data by clinical researchers and laboratory investigators.
 At the weekly Research Seminars, faculty and visiting speakers present and discuss their research.
 Visiting speakers often meet with the fellows in lunchtime discussion sessions.
 Beginning in late fall of their first year, trainees attend a series of special presentations given by laboratory and clinical research-oriented investigators.
 These sessions are designed to familiarize the fellows with specific research conducted throughout the Program’s many laboratories.
-Physicians and scientists in the 47 laboratories of the Cancer and Hematology Centers perform research in molecular oncology, precision oncology, immunotherapy, cancer genetics, cancer genomics, cell and gene therapy, pharmacology and experimental therapeutics, neuro-oncology, tumor immunology, transplantation and stem cell biology, and hematology.
-Learn more about our research areas in hematology/oncology.
+Physicians and scientists in the 47 laboratories of the Cancer and Hematology Center perform research in molecular oncology, precision oncology, immunotherapy, cancer genetics, cancer genomics, cell and gene therapy, pharmacology and experimental therapeutics, neuro-oncology, tumor immunology, transplantation and stem cell biology, and hematology.

 During the subsequent two to three months, fellows make individual appointments with selected faculty members of their choice to discuss future research opportunities.
 Fellows may also explore research opportunities within other research groups and laboratories throughout BCM and the Texas Medical Center.
 By the end of May of their first year, with guidance from their clinical mentor, Section Chief, and the fellowship leadership, each fellow selects a research mentor and laboratory or clinical research project.